-The amazing thing is you can use your favorite search engine (Google, Bing, Yandex) to perform reverse image search.
+You can use your favorite search engine (Google, Bing, Yandex) to perform a reverse image search.

-If you want to use a search engine created specifically for reverse image search, you can go ahead and use TinEye.
+Or, if you want to use a search engine created specifically for reverse image search, TinEye is a tool for that exact purpose.

 Reverse image search works on Safari, Firefox, and Chrome.